creusot-rs/creusot/README.md

 ## Projects built with Creusot

 - [CreuSAT](https://github.com/sarsko/creusat) is a verified SAT solver written in Rust and verified with Creusot.
 It really pushes the tool to its limits and gives an idea of what 'use in anger' looks like.
+- [Krabka](https://github.com/krabka-io/krabka-broker/) is a Kafka broker written in Rust and key safety algorithms verified with Creusot
 - Another big project is in the works :)

 # Installing Creusot as a user